lenderpanel

 Recently asked questions about conveyancing in Bakewell

-Our Bakewell solicitor has discovered a difference between the surveyor’s assumptions in the home valuation report and what is in the legal papers for the property.
-My solicitor has advised that he needs to check that the lender is OK with this discrepancy and is still content to lend.
+The Bakewell conveyancing firm handling our Bakewell conveyancing has identified an inconsistency between the information in the home valuation report and what is in the conveyancing documents.
+My solicitor says that he is obliged to ensure that the bank is OK with this discrepancy and is content to go ahead.
 Is my lawyer’s stance appropriate?

 How does conveyancing in Bakewell differ for new build properties?

-Most buyers of new build property in Bakewell contact us having been asked by the builder to exchange contracts and commit to the purchase even before the residence is finished.
-This is because new home sellers in Bakewell tend to purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Bakewell approach us having been asked by the seller to sign contracts and commit to the purchase even before the property is completed.
+This is because developers in Bakewell usually buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Bakewell or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Bakewell or who has acted in the same development.

 Last updated